cryptocopycats/programming-mooncats/08_attributes.md

 # Statistics, Statistics, Statistics - Calculate Rarity & Popularity By ID, By Pose, Fur, Face, Facing & More - Inside the 25 440 MoonCat Population

+> Any idea of how much will worth mooncat in 6 months?
+>
+> No idea but mooncats is 1/20th the market cap of crypto punks,
+> and crypto punk whales are selling punks to bag hundreds of cats
+> from paper hands.
+I HODL!
+[You HODL!
+We HODL!
+Let's corner the market and pump up the floor price!]
+>
+> Mooncats are off to a good (re)start I think...  floor hit 1.7 in like 2 days
+> showing us what's possible.
+>
+> Moon, cats, pixels, colors... what could go wrong?
+>
+> Big support line at 0.4 broke, we are finding new local lows at 0.3,
+> but there is no convincing strength in reaction here either.
+> Could go lower, levels like 0.2 or 0.1 are now possible.

 Crypto collectibles are all about rarity - the more rare the type or id of a mooncat the more valuable the ~24x24 pixel art in theory.